Ways your contribution can help – Summary of the Bicycling Monterey projects

 Do you get paid?

-No. Since May 2009–and still the case as of November 2013–the Bicycling Monterey site and all projects are provided as a public service of Mari Lynch and Fine Wordworking.
+No. Since May 2009–and still the case as of March 2014–the Bicycling Monterey site and all projects are provided as a public service of Mari Lynch and Fine Wordworking, in partnership with the community.

 Need for an assistant